PrinceReubenSam/python_project/README.md

 I start by importing necessary libraries and loading the dataset, followed by initial data cleaning tasks to ensure data quality, to focus my analysis on the U.S. job market, I apply filters to the dataset, narrowing down to roles based in the United States.
 <img width="1756" height="748" alt="code1" src="https://github.com/user-attachments/assets/1cea52b9-6abe-4299-a11c-698fbeb6c590" />

-## The Analysis
+# The Analysis

-Each Jupyter notebook explores a key aspect of the data job market.

-### 1. Most Demanded Skills for Top 3 Roles
+## 1. Most Demanded Skills for Top 3 Roles
 I identified the three most common job titles, then extracted the top five skills for each.
 This shows which skills are most valuable depending on the role.